How can I migrate my DynamoDB tables from one AWS Account to another?

 Amazon EMR

-2. Be sure that the EMR_EC2_DefaultRole IAM roles in both accounts have permission to write to the S3 bucket in the destination account.
+2. Update the EMR_EC2_DefaultRole IAM roles in both accounts to have permission to write to the S3 bucket in the destination account.
 For more information, see Configure IAM service roles for Amazon EMR permissions to AWS services and resources.

-3. In the source account, connect to the master node using SSH.
+3. In the source account, use SSH to connect to the leader node.

 4. In the source account, use Hive commands to export the DynamoDB table data to the S3 bucket in the destination account.